Skip to main content

 “They tell you to fill out every single application you can get your hands on.
 I can genuinely say that is what I did,” she said.

-Adolph then started writing essays for scholarships when applying to App State and soon found out she was receiving the university’s signature Diversity Scholars Program Scholarship, a merit-based scholarship that covers full in-state tuition and fees for up to four years and includes leadership workshops, service-learning, international experiences and mentorship opportunities.
+Adolph then started writing essays for scholarships when applying to App State and soon found out she was receiving the university’s signature Impact Scholars Program Scholarship, a merit-based scholarship that covers full in-state tuition and fees for up to four years and includes leadership workshops, service-learning, international experiences and mentorship opportunities.

 “I didn’t apply for a full ride, specifically.
 It was just one of those things where they read my essay and thought I would be a good fit for an interview,” said Adolph.
 “Once I got the letter saying I had a full-ride scholarship, I literally cried with my parents because this was actually happening for us.
 I’m from small Ashe County, and I don’t have to worry about paying for college anymore.”